cavtools/cav/README.md

 - Custom context support
 - ...

-## Status

-Pre-alpha.
-Documentation and tests are in the works.

-## Dedication

-Cav is dedicated to the bar it was named after.

----

-### Footnotes

 [^1]: This is like superjson and similar libraries that let you serialize most JavaScript data types into JSON and back again while maintaining references.
 Cav does this and also adds support for Files and Blobs, meaning the client can send